jmpinit/homepage/_posts/2024-12-14-designing-a-pcr-thermocycler-pt-1.md

 The prototype electronics are very simple.
 I used a TinyS3 dev board from Unexpected Maker because it includes an ESP32-S3, which is the SoC I intend to use for the final design.
-IRLB8721 MOSFETs are used to turn the heaters on or off.
-The fan includes a PWM controller making it easy to adjust the speed from the dev board.
+IRLB8721 NPN MOSFETs are used to turn the heaters on or off.
+The fan includes a PWM controller making it easy to adjust its speed from the dev board.

-For trying it out I implemented a basic PID controller which looks at the temperature reported by the MCP9808 and adjusts PWM outputs for the fan and heaters to try to hit a target temperature which is adjusted over USB serial.
-A Python script running on my laptop was used to implement the temperature schedule for PCR.
+To make it track a target temperature I implemented a basic PID controller which looks at the temperature reported by the MCP9808 and adjusts PWM outputs for the fan and heaters as needed.
+The target temperature is adjusted over USB serial.
+A Python script running on my laptop was used to implement the temperature schedule for the PCR run.

-This shouldn't work well because the temperature at the MCP9808 will be substantially different than the temperature in the sample tubes.
+I didn't expect this setup to work well because the temperature at the MCP9808 should be substantially different than the temperature in the sample tubes and the PID controller won't account for that.
 To hit the temperatures more accurately I'll need to calibrate a model of the heat flow through the system and integrate that into the controller.
-I did some quick measurements with a kitchen probe thermometer in sample tubes containing water and found that it was within approximately a few C of the targets which is good enough for now.
+I did some quick measurements with a kitchen probe thermometer in sample tubes containing water and found that it was within approximately a few C of the targets which seemed good enough to at least make a trial PCR run.

 ## Testing the Prototype